Preparing For Treatment

 Can I use sun beds while having laser hair removal treatment?

-No, using sunbeds is extremely dangerous while having laser hair removal and must be avoided at all times.
+No, using sunbeds is extremely dangerous while having laser hair removal treatments and must be avoided at all times.
 You will seriously damage your skin if you use sunbeds during the course of your treatments.

 The Treatment Process